-The development is located in the suburb of East Maitland, positioned south-east of the Maitland City Council Local Government Area, approximately 3.5km east of the Maitland Town Centre.
+The development is located in the suburb of East Maitland, approximately 3.5km east of the Maitland Town Centre.
 The development site is identified as Lot 2 DP 1285515, 10A Park Street, East Maitland.
 The development site is surrounded by an established residential area, with a number of multi-dwelling housing developments bordering the southern boundary.
 The development site is south-west of Newcastle Street (New England Highway) and a local sporting field sits directly adjacent the Park Street frontage.
 The boarder of the East Maitland Heritage Conservation Area is situated to the north, ending at Newcastle Street (New England Highway).
 Figure 1 shows a locality plan of the development site.